 You may wish to disclose this information in your initial application.

-Post: post your application to us at Building Consenting, PO Box 73013, Christchurch 8154 (additional costs apply).
+Post your application to us at Building Consenting, PO Box 73013, Christchurch 8154.

-Drop off: deliver to Council office, 53 Hereford Street, Christchurch or any Council service desk (additional costs apply).
+Deliver to Council office, 53 Hereford Street, Christchurch or any Council service desk.

-A completed application form shall be accompanied by:
+A completed application form must be accompanied by:

 Altogether the application must demonstrate how members of the public can use the premises safely.